HKU-HealthAI/BrainVLM/README.md

          ├── Age
          └── Gender
 ```
+For custom data testing, you need organize the test combinations same with patient1.

 For a patient with incomplete data, such as patient2, only the following MRI sequences are available: axial T1, T1c+, and T2, along with coronal T1c+ and sagittal T1c+.
 The axial FLAIR (T2f) sequence is missing.
 Additionally, patient2 lacks gender and age information.
 ```